DcRonan/weatherify/README.md

 ![screenshot](./assets/images/main-sc.png)

-I have created a weather app that allows you to search for any city and returns it's weather information.
-It includes details of it's temperature, description, feels like, humidity, wind speed, cloud coverage, sunrise and sunset time.
+I have created a weather app that allows you to search for any city and returns its weather information.
+It includes details of its temperature, description, feels like, humidity, wind speed, cloud coverage, sunrise and sunset time.
 Along with that, you can also change between Celsius and Fahrenheit.

 I have also included an image API that retrieves data from `Unsplash` and displays a background image of the location.